Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 The most beautiful and best-maintained rice terraces out of the five different areas around here you have to visit, even though it takes another good hour driving from Batad.

-The Batad Rice Terraces were declared as an UNESCO World Heritage Site in 1995 and are located at Barangay Batad, a small and remote village with a population fewer than 1500 people.
+The Batad Rice Terraces were declared a UNESCO World Heritage Site in 1995 and are located at Barangay Batad, a small and remote village with a population of fewer than 1500 people.

 The Batad rice terraces are only accessible by foot and will differ in color depending on the month.
 You can opt for a variety of treks to see the rice terraces.